 We have many affiliates that will not advertise casinos unless they are listed here.

 And we have many casinos that take pride in being a member of our Accredited Casinos.
+Those casinos could get our Accreditation Seal: a seal of assurance for the player that the seal holder has been properly vetted, and meets our Standars.

 Standards for Accredited Casinos